 In response to the Defendant's motions and submissions, the Plaintiff filed an Opposition with an Affidavit attached.
-[R.(782) at 188].
-The Plaintiff clarified in her paid to her in the usual and customary manner, including commissions from Progressive and other policies she had procured that would accrue throughout 1997.
+[R.(780) at 152].
+The Plaintiff clarified in her Affidavit that at the time and subsequent to her resignation she requested commissions and statements on all new business submitted and renewals through September 13, 1996 be paid to her in the usual and customary manner, including commissions from Progressive and other policies she had procured that would accrue throughout 1997.
 [Id.].
 She was paid the normal and customary manner in the month following her resignation some commissions due to her, but many outstanding commissions remained to be paid throughout 1997.
 [Id.].
 The Plaintiff was never affirmatively told orally, in writing or otherwise by any of the Defendants in this action that the companies had no intention of living up to their contractual obligations to pay all commission that were due to Plaintiff and claimed by her subsequent to her resignation.
 [Id.].
 The Plaintiff did not learn of the Defendants' evident decision not to pay her commissions due after separation until she failed to receive payment of commissions accruing in 1997 by December 31, 1997.
-[Id. at 189].
+[Id. at 153].
 She also did not learn of that fact until she failed to receive a tax form 1099 that would document such earned income.
 [Id.].
-Regarding the fact that the Defendant insurance companies apparently fostered such activities as mis-coding business, the Plaintiff did not learn of the deliberate nature of such practices until she by exercise of due diligence met other persons who had experienced similar practices during their time with the Defendants in late August or early September, 1998.
+Regarding the fact that the Defendant insurance companies apparently fostered such activities as improper or erroneous assignment of business to other agents and misreporting of her business activities, the Plaintiff did not learn of the deliberate nature of such practices until she by exercise of due diligence met other persons who had experienced similar practices during their time with the Defendants in late August or early September, 1998.
 [Id.].
-Because the companies appeared interested in correcting malfeasance, such as the mis-coding practices, the Plaintiff was lead to believe that the companies themselves intended to honor their obligations to pay her everything that was due to her under the contracts after separation.
-The Affidavit was submitted to clarify that the claims in both Complaints reached commissions that were contractually due in the months following the premiums received by the Company after such termination, the balance of any First Year Commissions and Bonus Commissions which would have become payable to you if this contract had continued in force."
+Because the malfeasance was surreptitious, the Plaintiff was lead to believe that the companies themselves intended to honor their obligations to pay her everything that was due to her under the contracts after separation.
+The Affidavit and the Plaintiff's letter of resignation clarify that the claims in both Complaints reached commissions that were contractually due in the months following the resignation; if fact, the Defendants, in the language of the contracts, could "pay...any monies earned and due you [Plaintiff] at the date of your termination and, out of premiums received by the Company after such termination, the balance of any First Year Commissions and Bonus Commissions which would have become payable to you if this contract had continued in force."